 Validation of non-formal and informal learning is for anyone, regardless of age, level of study or professional status.
-The prerequisite is to have completed at least three years or 5,000 hours - not necessarily continuously - of paid, unpaid or voluntary work directly related to the requested qualification.
+The prerequisite is to have completed at least 3 years or 5,000 hours of paid, unpaid or voluntary work directly related to the requested certification, whether continuous or not.

 Identifying the diploma that corresponds to the applicant's experience

 How to find out which diploma might correspond to the applicant's experience:

 1. ask for help from the VAE unit (Cellule VAE) at the Ministry of Education, Childhood and Youth which advises guidance from the adult training department (Service de la Formation pour Adultes - SFA).
 The SFA collaborates closely with the guidance centre (Maison de l’Orientation) to support applicants and offer help in defining their plans.

 Applicants can contact an SFA adviser by phoning +352 8002-4488 or sending an e-mail